J-Anushka/MyToken/README.md

  }

-- To mompile the code:
+- To compile the code:
     - Click on the "Solidity Compiler" tab in the left-hand sidebar
     - Set the "Compiler" option to "0.8.4" (or another compatible version)
     - Click on the "Compile MyToken.sol" button